To view the full PDF of this report click here.

 The second and most commonly used test method in the wood industry is the cross-hatch cutter test.
-This test is fast and simple to perform with an inexpensive cross-hatch cutter test kit.
+This test is fast and simple to perform with an inexpensive cross-hatch cutter test kit, such as the PosiTest CH.
 A lattice pattern is cut into the finish film down to the substrate, using a cross-hatch cutter.
 The test area is then brushed diagonally five times in each direction to remove any loose film finish particles.

 A special tape for testing adhesion is then firmly applied over the cross-hatch test area and removed quickly by pulling the tape back off of the test area to reveal the amount of coating lifted off by the test tape.
 The cross-hatched test area is then visually compared to (ASTM) standards D3002 and D3359.